Hockwell/StruLog/README.md

 Example: "{project}/../../Logs/{y}/{m}/{projectName}-{d}.log"
 #### insideLoggingStore
-Store which using for StruLog events output.
+Store (=storage) which using for StruLog events output.
 # Basic details
 - 1 logger for 1 class.
 - You can call out Log() functions from >1 threads.